freesewing/freesewing/markdown/org/docs/patterns/skully/instructions/en.md

 ## Step 1: The darts

 There are three darts that need to be closed first.
-Pin and sew them, then remove the bulk and give them a good press.
+Pin and sew them, then remove the extra fabric and give them a good press.
 Repeat for the other three darts.

 ## Step 2: The eyes

 Sew together the sides of the eye, so you will make a cone.
-Cut away any bulk.
+Cut away any excess seam allowance.
 Repeat for the other eye

 ## Step 3: The nose